 Who checks their email on a holiday?
 Just about everyone, it turns out.

-According to our analysis of over 23 million sales emails sent by Yesware users over the past year, email open rates on federal holidays — Martin Luther King Jr. Day, President’s Day, Memorial Day, Labor Day, and Columbus Day — are surprisingly similar to any other Monday.
+According to our analysis of over 23 million sales emails sent by Yesware users over the course of a year, email open rates on U.S. federal holidays — Martin Luther King Jr. Day, President’s Day, Memorial Day, Labor Day, and Columbus/Indigenous Peoples’ Day — are surprisingly similar to any other Monday.

 President’s Day Weekend: Take Advantage Of Decreased Competition

 If you want to get your email open and replied to, send it on the Thursday or Friday before President’s Day.